 Starting up a business or moving your business from one stage to the next can be difficult.
 There are so many factors to consider which can cause you a huge headache.
-One of the biggest huddle that lots of businesses face is finance.
-For your business to grow, it might need bigger office space, better equipment, faster and stronger computers, or a location that is more accessible to customers.
+One of the biggest hurdles that lots of businesses face is finance.
+For your business to grow, it might need bigger office space, more office furniture (check this website here for reference), more employees, better equipment, faster and stronger computers, or a location that is more accessible to customers.

 All of these changes require lots of money which might not be available at hand.
-In so cases, the money might be there but using it will not be wise as these funds form part of the emergency fund.
+In some cases, the money might be there, but using it may not be wise since these funds could be a part of the emergency reserve.
 In situations like these, I believe getting a business loan is the best thing for your business as well as your peace of mind.
+You can collect documents like business bank statements, financial and management accounts, VAT returns, details of company directors, financers, etc. Along with these, you can also create a business expansion model to exhibit the possibility of increased future profits and returns.
+You can look into websites such as https://www.printivity.com/books/perfect-bound-books to get all these documents bound into a wire-o book or stitched to provide your business plan a presentable look.

 Change is very vital and it should be done at the right moment.
 So many big companies over the years ignored the need for change because they thought that their foothold in the market was strong enough to last a lifetime.
 Other hungry and ambitious companies emerged and implemented the necessary changes thereby leaving the fossils in the dust.
 One lesson I learned from this is that you should never stop being innovative and thinking of new ways of doing business even though you are at the top of the mountain.